Born: December 19th, 1894

 Country of origin: Germany

-Alice the Firefighter
+Alice in the Wooly West

 Meanwhile his composing career also produced an abundance of works.
 Soon he was attracted by the new medium, film, and started a prominent career as music director at various film theatres.
 During this period, he strove to bring new music and sound techniques into film.
 His first experiment in sound movies, Episode, entered the 1929 Baden-Baden festival, where he had met Bertolt Brecht for the first time two years before.
 While his major output was film music, there were also concert pieces as well as works for proletarian children's choirs.